Employee feedback: how to drive accountability and action

 …A simple but accurate analogy.
-Organizations can collect all the feedback they want from their employees but unless they communicate and take action on that feedback, they will not see the results they hope to.
+Organizations can collect all the employee feedback they want from their employees but unless they communicate and take action on that feedback, they will not see the results they hope to.
 It’s as simple as that.

 In fact, in our experience, consistently failing to communicate and act on employee feedback can actually backfire.
 In addition to not seeing improvements, organizations that run employee surveys but fail to respond often create environments where…